nfour/xcomponent/README.md

 # XComponent

-This is a small wrapper around `react-mobx-lite` to provide a more ergonomic API, which resembles the state lifecycle of `vue.js`

-The focus is on:
-- Conventions
-- Ergonomics
-- Consistency
-- Mobx observability
-- React ecosystem
+This is a micro framework that brings together MobX and React in order to solve performance, boilerplate and lifecycle issues with React.

 ## Why

-React's ecosystem is a great place to be, so we do not want to leave it for `vue` or `svelte` just because of how annoying `hooks`, state management and render performance can be.
+React's ecosystem is a great place to be, so we do not want to leave it just because of how annoying `hooks`, state management and render performance tweaking is.

-So we use an observable solution like mobx.
-It solves the performance problems, but it also adds boilerplate and doesn't quite match React's flow.
-There is no "correct" convention either, so your team is left to "figure it out".
+So we use an observable solution, like mobx.

+It solves the performance problems, but it also adds boilerplate but isn't quite interoperable with React state & props.
+There is no "correct" convention either, so your team is left to "figure it out" on each new project.

-This library exists to define a convention while being simple enough to review or copy paste parts of it into your own project as desired.
+This micro frameworks exists to define a convention while being simple enough to review or copy paste parts of it into your own project as desired.

 ## How does it compare?

-The library provides ways to solve boilerplate and inconsistency issues that arise when using mobx with react, while being fairly intuitive & minimal for those familiar with mobx in react.

 ### Drop in replacement for `observer`